Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Mode maps: Definitions, examples, and axioms

-Here $\argmin$ is set-valued, allowing for the possibility of no minimisers, a unique minimiser, or multiple minimisers of $I_{U, \varepsilon}$.
+Here $\argmin$ is set-valued, allowing for the possibility of no minimisers, a unique minimiser, or multiple minimisers of $I_{V, \varepsilon}$.
 The \ac{OM} functional is derived by computing the $\mu$-probability of the ball $\ball{h}{r}$ in terms of $\mu(\ball{0}{r})$ using the Girsanov theorem \citep{DuerrBach1978}; indeed

-Minimisers of $I$ are closely related to \sww-modes---though in many cases $I$ characterises the limiting behaviour of $\Ratio{h}{k}{r}{\mu}$ only for paths $h, k$ in a subspace $E \subset X$, as in this example where $E = X \cap H^{1}([0, T]; \Omega)$.
+Minimisers of $I_{V, \varepsilon}$ are closely related to \sww-modes---though in many cases $I_{V, \varepsilon}$ characterises the limiting behaviour of $\Ratio{h}{k}{r}{\mu}$ only for paths $h, k$ in a subspace $E \subset X$, as in this example where $E = X \cap H^{1}([0, T]; \Omega)$.
 Also related are minimisers of the \defterm{Freidlin--Wentzell action} \citep{FreidlinWentzell1998}, which can be viewed as `most likely paths' of \eqref{eq:Brownian_dynamics} in the zero-temperature limit $\varepsilon \to 0$.
 While such minimisers are of central importance in large-deviation theory, we cannot interpret them as modes of the path measure $\mu$ arising from \eqref{eq:Brownian_dynamics}, as we have taken the limit $\varepsilon \to 0$, and so we shall not define a `Freidlin--Wentzell mode map'. \EndExampleText \end{example}

-These examples illustrate that there are many plausible generalisations of `mode' to the setting of probability measures on metric spaces---including those based on direct examination of small-ball probabilities, and those based on minimisation of some action functional.
+These examples illustrate that there are many plausible generalisations of `mode' to the setting of probability measures on metric spaces.
 Therefore, as a first step in our search for a mode map with the most desirable properties, we propose some minimal axioms for mode maps; we will regard any mode map satisfying them all as `meaningful' and any mode map that fails to satisfy even one of them as `meaningless'.